dylan-davidson/Core-Connect-4/Core.md

 The files included in this project are listed below.
 * **board.h**: Declarations of global constant variables and enums used throughout the project.
 Enums are explained below.
 Declarations for the Board class.
 * **board.cpp**: Definitions of Board member functions.
+One member function, <code>prettyPrintBoard</code>, is already defined for you.
+You need to define the rest.
 * **connect4.h**: Declarations of functions to read a board from a file and to write a board to a file.
 * **connect4.cpp**: Definitions of the functions in connect4.h and the main function.
-* **graphics.h**: Declarations of functions needed for graphics.
-Only used for optional graphics Reach.
-* **graphics.cpp**: Definitions of functions needed for graphics functionality.
-Only used for optional graphics Reach.
+You need to define all of these.
+The cout statements are included in the distribution code.

+There are three Sample Runs included in the distribution code, as well as files that will be needed for the Reach portion of the project.
+For the Core, only include the four files listed above in Visual Studio or Xcode.

 ## How to Play Connect 4
 Connect 4 is a two-player game which takes place on a 6 x 7 rectangular board.
 Play 1 has 21 'x' tokens and Player 2 has 21 'o' tokens.
 Each player can drop a token at the top of the board in one of the seven columns; the token falls down and fills the lowest unoccupied square.
 A player cannot drop a token in a column if it is already full (i.e. it already contains six tokens).